 - Eric Miller, U.S. Court of Appeals for the Ninth Circuit

 - Mick Mulvaney, Director of the Office of Management and Budget

-- Jeff Sessions, Attorney General
+- Jeff Sessions, Attorney General (no longer serving)

 - David Stras, U.S. Court of Appeals for the Eighth Circuit

 - Holly Teeter, U.S. District Court for the District of Kansas